Jacob Egharevba

-Chief Jacob Uwadiae Egharevba (1893–1981) was a Bini historian and traditional chief whose writings specialized in the history of Benin Kingdom.
+Chief Jacob Uwadiae Egharevba (1893–1980) was a Edo historian and traditional chief whose writings specialized in the history of Benin Kingdom.

 Life

 Early life

 Egharevba was born in Idanre, Ondo State, His father was related to Ohenmwen, Iyase of Benin and his mother, Okunzuwa was the granddaughter of Ogie Ezomo I. His father was a trader but died in 1902.
 Egharevba spent part of his early childhood at the residence of his aunt in Idanre.
 His education was brief and irregular, he spent a year at St James' CMS School, Ibadan in 1899 and then an interval where he was out of school.
 He returned to studies at St David's School, Akure in 1911 before moving to St. Mathews, Benin.
 As a young boy, he worked part-time as a helper on canoes ferrying goods for sale between Benin Division and nearby cities.
 After finishing studies, Egharevba held a few low paying jobs.
 He worked as a water rate clerk in Benin but left the job in 1917 to work for the Public Works Department.
 In 1922, he began trading goods in Benin and Sapele.
 During this period, he became close to the family of Oba Akenzua II.
 His friendship with the royal family allowed him access to senior informants who had knowledge of Benin's oral history.